boltsparts/boltsfc/README.md

 ### Run BOLTS
 * run the Macro "start_bolts.FCMacro"
-* to be sure BOLTS was succressfully installed try to "import BOLTS" in the Python console
+* to be sure BOLTS was successfully installed try to "import BOLTS" in the Python console

 bernd@bimstatik.org